 How You Can Help Teens Avoid Alcohol Use and Abuse

 Family involvement and support are important in preventing substance use among teenage girls and boys.
 Feeling connected to school and achieving good grade reports may be a strong motivator for those in high risk.
 This is especially useful when considering that poor school performance in adolescent girls and boys increases the risk for alcohol and drug use in early adulthood.
 Programs that provide teens with positive role models may improve chances that teenagers will not drink prematurely.

 If your family is struggling with a son who is using, experimenting, or abusing alcohol, please call us today.

 New Hope Boys Home’s low-cost boarding school and therapeutic program in Central Texas features licensed counselors, top academics and adventurous therapeutic activities.
-Boys also benefit from vocational training and mentoring, designed to better transition them into adulthood.
+Boys also benefit from teaching servanthood and mentoring, designed to better transition them into adulthood.
 Call now to find help for your teen boy’s alcohol abuse now, (830) 257-5714.